Akash8599/microservice_project/README.md

 Access the API Gateway at http://localhost:8080 in your browser.

 Secure Endpoints:
 Experiment with secure endpoints protected by Okta security.
-Understand the flow of authentication and authorization in a microservices environment.
+Observe the resilience features in action, ensuring your microservices adapt and respond intelligently to varying conditions.

+Contribute